-Junction Australia provides social and affordable housing across a number of urban and regional areas in South Australia.
-As well as providing housing, Junction Australia manages tenancies and properties as a landlord.
+Junction provides social and affordable housing across a number of urban and regional areas in South Australia.
+As well as providing housing, Junction manages tenancies and properties as a landlord.

 All of our housing aims to provide rental accommodation for people who may find it difficult to access housing in the private market.
 The different housing types we have reflect the various additional needs that applicants for our housing may have.

-In the broadest sense, Junction Australia manages two groups of housing options:
+In the broadest sense, Junction manages two groups of housing options:

 - Affordable Housing: Houses that are allocated to low or moderate income persons or people with particular needs or barriers toward long term sustainable housing, and rent is based on a percentage of market rental prices.